RokHari/InvertedPendulumDesignProposal/README.md

 Extra IOGAMs could be used in each state to write the motor position and encoder position to a GAMDataSource.
 This would allow us to visualize the position in a browser using the HttpObjectBrowser and HttpService, without writing any extra code for exposing these values from custom GAMs and DataSource.

-We could also use ConversionGAMs to convert between units understandable to the motor and units understandable to the algorithm for balancing the pendulum.
+We could also use ConversionGAMs to convert units.
+Balancing algorithm would most likely work with different units than motor.